W04 Learning Activity: Lazyloading Images

 Overview

-In terms of site performance and search engine optimization, our document loading goal is to be ready for action in a few seconds upon a request by the user.
-The issue is that we have many requests and payloads within a document itself, including images, that increase the load time to much more than the ideal target.
+In terms of site performance and search engine optimization, your goal is to have the webpage loaded an ready for action within a few seconds of a user request.
+Webpages, however, often have many requests and payloads, including images, that increase the load time beyond the ideal target.
 The goal of this activity is to alleviate some of the load time by waiting until the page assets are actually needed by the user as they scroll.
-We introduce the design pattern of progressive loading or 'lazy-loading' of images.
+You will be introduced to the design pattern of progressive loading or 'lazy-loading' of images.

 Course Learning Outcomes